-Intercultural Dialogue: A Holistic Approach to Drama, Storytelling and Video Making Techniques was an Erasmus+ KA2 project for the exchange of good practices related to the use of these disciplines in the education of adults.
+Intercultural Dialogue: A Holistic Approach to Drama, Storytelling and Video Making Techniques

 The main aim was to group organisations across Europe working in the field of adult education and share innovative practices of teaching intercultural dialogue to adults, using drama, storytelling and video making techniques.